Krisell/Krisell/README.md

  * M.Sc. in EE but with my heart in CS (and many extra CS courses).
 Master's thesis on Cryptograpy.
  * Licensed high school teacher in mathematics and programming.
- * Endless hours of online courses on Udemy, Coursera, Laracasts etc.
+ * Endless hours of online courses on Coursera, Udemy, Laracasts etc.
+ * Plenty of extra courses within the Swedish higher education system.

 #### 💻 Current stack of choice
  * ⚙️ Backend: `Laravel` `(PHP)`, `JS/TS`.
  * 🎨 UI: `Vue.js`, `TailwindCSS`.
- * 💾 Database: Relational, but of course trying to use the right tool for the job.
+ * 💾 Database: Prefering relational, but of course using the right tool for the job.

 **Technical goals**: Continue to strive for deep understanding.
 Contribute more to open source.
-Especially interested in computer/web security, cryptography and web performance.
+Especially interested in computer/web security, cryptography.

 **Future plans**: I plan on working as a teacher again in the future, but currently the web development world is way too exciting.